METALS-Copper steady, China credit worries subside

 "For industrial metals, China is in the driving seat and the story of the credit crunch is a bit of a problem," Credit Suisse analyst Tobias Merath said.

-A downward revision on Wednesday of U.S. economic growth estimates for the first quarter helped support markets by easing worries that the Federal Reserve might soon curb the massive monetary stimulus that has boosted commodity prices.
+Copper was supported by a downward revision on Wednesday of U.S. economic growth estimates for the first quarter, easing worries that the Federal Reserve might soon curb the massive monetary stimulus that has boosted commodity prices.

 In the longer term, copper is expected to remain under pressure from slowing growth in China and expectations of a bigger global surplus.